 blogs

-what the Budget means for the property market
+What the Budget means for the property market

 Chancellor Jeremy Hunt delivered his first full Budget this week and unlike previous budgets from his predecessors, there was little for the housing market as he focused on pensions and childcare instead.